Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Examples: Painlev e equations and Fuchsian systems

 \section{Examples: Painlev\'{e} equations and Fuchsian systems}

-We shall apply the general theory developed in this article to the examples of the Painlev\'{e} equations (giving all possibilities covered by the present work to obtain $g=1$), the Painlev\'{e} $2$ hierarchy and Fuchsian systems.
-In each case, we shall write explicitly the evolution equations for $(\check{\mathbf{q}},\check{\mathbf{p}})$, the corresponding Hamiltonians and the associated Lax pairs $\left(\td{L}(\lambda,\hbar),\td{A}_\tau(\lambda,\hbar)\right)$.
-Note that the Painlev\'{e} $1$ equation is not covered by the present work since it corresponds to the case where $\infty$ is ramified.
+We shall apply the general theory developed in this article to the examples of the Painlev\'{e} equations (giving all possibilities covered by the present work to have $g=1$), the Painlev\'{e} $2$ hierarchy and Fuchsian systems.
+In each case, we shall write explicitly the evolution equations for $(\check{\mathbf{q}},\check{\mathbf{p}})$, the corresponding Hamiltonians and the associated Lax pairs $\left(\td{L}(\lambda,\hbar),\td{A}_{\boldsymbol{\alpha}_\tau}(\lambda,\hbar)\right)$.
+Note that the Painlev\'{e} $1$ equation is not covered by the present work since it corresponds to the case where $\infty$ is ramified.\footnote{The Painlev\'{e} $1$ hierarchy is done in details in \cite{MarchalAlameddineP1Hierarchy2023} using similar techniques.} These examples have been studied in the literature so this section is meant as a test to show that the present work correctly recovers these known cases with almost no computation.
+It may also help the reader to understand how to apply concretely the various formulas obtained in the general setting.